 In contrast to the usual display in gnuplot, hidden line removal actually treats the given function or data grids as real surfaces that can't be seen through, so plot elements behind the surface will be hidden by it.
 For this to work, the surface needs to have 'grid structure' (see splot datafile (p.
-168) about this), and it has to be drawn with lines or with linespoints.
+183) about this), and it has to be drawn with lines or with linespoints.

 When hidden3d is set, both the hidden portion of the surface and possibly its contours drawn on the base (see set contour (p.
-105)) as well as the grid will be hidden.
+115)) as well as the grid will be hidden.
 Each surface has its hidden parts removed with respect to itself and to other surfaces, if more than one surface is plotted.
 Contours drawn on the surface (set contour surface) don't work.

-Labels and arrows are always visible and are unaffected.
-The key box is never hidden by the surface.
 As of gnuplot version 4.6, hidden3d also affects 3D plotting styles points, labels, vectors, and impulses even if no surface is present in the graph.
+Unobscured portions of each vector are drawn as line segments (no arrowheads).
 Individual plots within the graph may be explicitly excluded from this processing by appending the extra option nohidden3d to the with specifier.

 Hidden3d does not affect solid surfaces drawn using the pm3d mode.
 To achieve a similar effect purely for pm3d surfaces, use instead set pm3d depthorder.
-To mix pm3d surfaces with normal hidden3d processing, use the option set hidden3d front to force all elements included in hidden3d processing to be drawn after any remaining plot elements.
-Then draw the surface twice, once with lines lt -2 and a second time with pm3d.
-The first instance will include the surface during calculation of occluded elements but will not draw the surface itself.
+To mix pm3d surfaces with normal hidden3d processing, use the option set hidden3d front to force all elements included in hidden3d processing to be drawn after any remaining plot elements, including the pm3d surface.

 Functions are evaluated at isoline intersections.
 The algorithm interpolates linearly between function points or data points when determining the visible line segments.
 This means that the appearance of a function may be different when plotted with hidden3d than when plotted with nohidden3d because in the latter case functions are evaluated at each sample.
 Please see set samples (p.
-144) and set isosamples (p.
-117) for discussion of the difference.
+157) and set isosamples (p.
+129) for discussion of the difference.